Treatment Effects with Multidimensional Unobserved Heterogeneity: Identification of the Marginal Treatment Effect: Introduction

-We further establish a sufficient condition for identifying the thresholds. \cite{HRV08AES} identify the MTE given known utility functions and refer to \citet{HV07HE70} for the identification of utility functions.
-The identification results of \citet{LS18ecta} are conditional on the identified thresholds.
-While they rely on Matzkin's (1993) result for the identification of thresholds, she does not provide sufficient conditions for nonparametric identification of thresholds.
-Our result for identifying thresholds does not depend on Matzkin's (1993) results and enables MTE estimation under multivalued treatments.
+With the introduction of new treatment effects for multivalued treatments, \citet{mountjoy2022community} studies the effect of enrollment in 2-year community colleges on upward mobility, such as years of education and future income.
+Because the main focus of his paper is the effect of policy changes for 2-year entry on the outcome of 2-year colleges, he defines new treatment effects with respect to the marginal change of the instrument pertained to 2-year entry.
+Our MTEs are based on unobserved heterogeneities that correspond to marginal changes in preferences between treatments and can express his treatment effects.

-The remainder of this paper is organized as follows: In Section 2, we propose the basic settings and notation used in this study.
-We demonstrate that the model construction in Section 5.2 of \citet{LS18ecta} is incomplete.
-In Section 3, we suggest an improved model, explain our identification strategy, and show identification of the MTE.
+The remainder of this paper is organized as follows: Section 2 proposes the basic settings and notation used in this study.
+We construct the model through comparisons between treatments.
+In Section 3, we explain our MTE with multivalued treatments through figures.
+We highlight similarities and differences between our MTEs and the MTE in the binary case.
+After we show the identification of the MTE, we add detailed explanations of our identification strategies.
 Section 4 establishes sufficient conditions for nonparametric identification of the thresholds.
+We relate our contributions to the literature in Section 5.
 In Sections 2--4, we consider the case when the number of treatments is three.
-Section 5 discusses the general case and identifies the MTE.
-Proofs of the main results and some auxiliary results are collected in Appendix A.
+Section 6 discusses the general case and identifies the MTE.
+Section 7 concludes.
+Proofs of the main results and some auxiliary results are collected in Appendix A. Appendix B provides an economic intuition of the assumption newly imposed in Section 6.